kubernetes/website/content/en/docs/user-journeys/users/application-developer/foundational.md

 #### microk8s

-On Linux, *microk8s* might be a good alternative to Minikube for a local install of Kubernetes.
-Microk8s keeps up with the current Kubernetes, and automatically updates to the latest point release for your convenience.
-With microk8s you don't to install a hypervisor or launch a virtual machine, and installation completes within ~30 seconds.
+On Linux, *microk8s* is a good alternative to Minikube for a local install of Kubernetes:

+* there is no overhead from running a virtual machine as it runs on the native OS
+* microk8s always provides the latest stable version of Kubernetes
+* installation of microk8s takes less than a minute

 * {{< link text="Install microk8s" url="https://microk8s.io/" >}}.